rohithsing/switchcases-in-python-/README.md

 # switchcases-in-python-
 dekh bhai bada simple hai
+look bro, this is very simple

-switch cases is new feature introduced to python (java mein pehle se thi) isme na, u specify diff cases after defining a function i've took 1,2,3 & _ cases to keep it short and crsip u take input from user and use it in ur defined function the input is then equated to the cases
+switch cases is new feature introduced to python (java mein pehle se thi) (existed java before itself)

+isme na,in this, u specify diff cases after defining a function i've took 1,2,3 & _ cases to keep it short and crsip u take input from user and use it in ur defined function the input is then equated to the cases